WebAssembly/spec/document/core/appendix/properties.rst

    Andreas Haas, Andreas Rossberg, Derek Schuff, Ben Titzer, Dan Gohman, Luke Wagner, Alon Zakai, JF Bastien, Michael Holman. |PLDI2017|_.
 Proceedings of the 38th ACM SIGPLAN Conference on Programming Language Design and Implementation (PLDI 2017).
 ACM 2017.

 .. [#cite-cpp2018]
-   A machine-verified version of the formalization and soundness proof is described in the following article:
+   A machine-verified version of the formalization and soundness proof of the PLDI 2017 paper is described in the following article:
    Conrad Watt. |CPP2018|_.
 Proceedings of the 7th ACM SIGPLAN Conference on Certified Programs and Proofs (CPP 2018).
 ACM 2018.

+.. [#cite-fm2021]
+   Machine-verified formalizations and soundness proofs of the semantics from the official specification are described in the following article:
+   Conrad Watt, Xiaojia Rao, Jean Pichon-Pharabod, Martin Bodin, Philippa Gardner. |FM2021|_.
+Proceedings of the 24th International Symposium on Formal Methods (FM 2021).
+Springer 2021.